louisamystudio/engineering-cost-calculator/replit.md

 # Overview

-This is a React-based calculator application for computing hourly factors based on square footage input.
-The application features both single-value calculations and range-based data generation with interactive visualizations.
-It's built as a full-stack TypeScript application with a React frontend and Express backend, designed to calculate hourly factors using the formula: HF = 0.21767 + 11.21274 × (sq-feet)^-0.53816.
+This is a comprehensive engineering cost calculator web application that provides sophisticated budget analysis and fee calculations for construction projects.
+The application features a multi-step project creation wizard, interactive dashboards with real-time calculation updates, and full database integration for project storage and reporting.
+It's built as a full-stack TypeScript application with a React frontend and Express backend, using PostgreSQL for data persistence.

 # User Preferences